Shelrothman/thisdegree/webapp/docs/future_features.md

 - maybe eventually liie its a speed game kinda with a time.. and not just actors but like any kind of connections like making other connections between stuff

 <the challenge button>
+the challenge can include an option to be liek what about this charcter... so we use the rest of the list return from the first getMovie to see if they meant one of those and also use the rest of the castlist to see if they meant one of the other actors in the movie, by shopwing them the caracters

 - for now they get to try again if enter an invalid movie.
 But in the future i want to have some kind of scoring system that would dock them down or somehting for entering an invalid movie..